ading2210/shimboot/README.md

 sudo ./build_complete.sh dedede release=unstable
 ```

 There is also experimental support for Alpine Linux.
+The Alpine disk image is about half the size compared to Debian.
 Pass the `distro=alpine` to use it:
 ```bash
 sudo ./build_complete.sh dedede distro=alpine
 ```